gcsuaveiro/threat-reports/2023-10-bank-trojan/report.md

 ![Download code](resources/stacks_exe_download.png)

 The files seem to come from the same S3 bucket: `hxxps://comprovativos2022e2023[.]s3[.]amazonaws[.]com`.
-Currently, there is no reference in VT or other platform to this bucket.
+Currently, there is no reference in VT or other platform to this bucket, but this may change rapidly.

 After the download is completed, the files are executed in another Timer, using the variables `nma` and `nma2` to pass the filename to the functions.